ebuchman/blog/content/posts/velocity.md

 processes in the world: given a fixed velocity and output level, more money means higher prices.

-The Quantity Theory has a centuries old history, rooted in repeated observations that increases to the money supply (whether through debasement, or an influx of precious metals) tended to increase prices broadly.
+The Quantity Theory has a centuries old history, rooted in repeated observations that increases to the money supply (whether through debasement, an influx of precious metals, or the issuance of paper money) tended to increase prices broadly.
 It culminated ultimately in the hands of Milton Friedman, who catapulted it into a dominant economic religion: [Monetarism].
 And the policies of our central banks today continue to reflect its legacy in their attempts to target inflation by manipulating the money